[ad_1]

 Magazine also said that the capital gains tax rate should be reduced from 20 per cent and the Rs 2 crore cap on capital gains for reinvesting in two properties should also be removed.

-Since housing has been a key constituent of the sector and a major area of interest for the government, higher tax deduction for homebuyers should be provided.
+Since housing has been a key constituent of the real estate sector and a major area of interest for the government, higher tax deduction for homebuyers should be provided.
 This can be done by raising the deduction limit for interest payment on home loans from the existing Rs 2 lakh a year to Rs 5 lakh, said Vivek Rathi, director research, Knight Frank India.

 Considering rising inflation, Amarjit Bakshi, CMD, Central Park said that a further hike in repo rate might be dampening the spirit of homebuyers, especially in the mid-segment and affordable housing.
 The luxury segment will remain upbeat, though.